esitarz/docs-1/content/platform-guides/core-concepts/assignments.md

 assignment that included a UserGroupID and users assigned to that group would no longer see the buyer level pricing.

-The scenario you'll want to avoid is a user with multiple product assignments of the same specificity party level (e.g. a user belonging to two user groups, each with different product assignments).
-While the platform won't prohibit you from making these potentially problematic assignments, the pricing returned for any user belonging to multiple pricing groups will always be indeterminate.
+The scenario you'll want to avoid is a user with multiple product assignments of the same specificity party level (e.g. a user belonging to two user groups, each with different product assignments).
+While the platform won't prohibit you from making these potentially problematic assignments, the pricing returned for any user belonging to multiple pricing groups will always be indeterminate.